 With over 11 million residents and no access to American goods for over a half a century, Cuba offers multinationals, especially those based in the U.S. with access to a market potentially worth billions.
-What types of compliance risks, particularly those related to bribery and corruption, will new entrants to Cuba's markets face?
-How can a multinational ensure that it does not violate Anti-Bribery and Anti-Corruption laws when the Cuban economy remains largely in the hands of the country's government?
+What types of compliance risks, particularly those related to ABAC, will new entrants to Cuba’s markets face?
+How can a multinational ensure that it does not violate Anti-Bribery and Anti-Corruption laws when the Cuban economy remains largely in the hands of the country’s government?

 Download “ABAC Risks in the New Cuban Era” now to learn the three recommendations that can help companies with plans to enter Cuba comply with ABAC-related laws.